-- reinsurance contracts held;
+- reinsurance contracts held by the Group;

 - direct participating contracts; and

 - investment contracts with discretionary participation features (DPFs).

-Insurance revenue is derived from the changes in the liability for remaining coverage for each reporting period that relate to services for which the Company expects to receive consideration.
+Insurance revenue is derived from the changes in the liability for remaining coverage for each reporting period that relate to services for which the Group expects to receive consideration.

 Investment components are excluded from insurance revenue and insurance service expenses.
 Insurance service results are presented separately from insurance finance income or expense.
-The Company can choose to disaggregate insurance finance income or expense between profit or loss and other comprehensive income (OCI).
+The Group can choose to disaggregate insurance finance income or expense between profit or loss and other comprehensive income (OCI).